 2/3 cup raw, organic, unrefined coconut oil (available at local health food store)

-Add the charcoal powder and mix well.
+Add the charcoal powder and essential oil if using and mix well.
 If the temps outside are warm you can put in the fridge.
-If your house is 74 degrees or cooler, it will be solid and you can keep the toothpaste in your medicine cabinet.
+If your house is 74 degrees or cooler, it will become solid and you can keep the toothpaste in your medicine cabinet.
 Both coconut oil and charcoal DO NOT have to be refrigerated, so if you don’t mind the liquid state, you can put it in your cabinet as well.